-Do you see yourself moving into a more experienced, advanced or strategic social work role?
+- Do you see yourself moving into a more experienced, advanced or strategic social work role?
 If so, this programme can support you in developing your professionalism by enhancing your skills, expanding your knowledge and reflecting on values.
 They offer a whole range of modules designed to further your capabilities in all domains of the PCF, but they focus especially on practice education and professional leadership.
 In addition, many of the modules are designed to further your knowledge and skills outlined in the Knowledge and Skills Statement for Practice Supervisors of Social Workers in Child and Family Social Work.

-Normally, practitioners take individual modules of this programme and apply through the Continuous Professional Development Framework.
-Please contact the programme convenor for more information.
+- Normally, practitioners take individual modules of this programme and apply through the Continuous Professional Development Framework.
+Please contact the programme convenor below for more information.
 If you want to achieve the MA or exit with a Postgraduate Certificate or Diploma, and you are supported by your employer to do so, then you should apply to this programme.

-Why study with us?
+Why study with us

 - We recognise that much of learning takes place in the workplace.
 All modules fully integrate practice with relevant theory/research and values.